vattay/WuF/README.md

 The agent can be run separate from the controller.
 In this mode, it simply operates as a command line wrapper around WUA.
 It will run configured automatic operation, scan, download, or install.

 ## Props
+Rob Dunn who created a script with a similar concept many years ago.
 Lufi99 on technet who appears to have discovered the hack needed to get asynchronous WUA operations to work with VBScript.